Governance & Ethics Loading...

-At Sears Holdings, our Board of Directors has four standing committees:
+At Sears Holdings, our Board of Directors has three standing committees:

-- Each member of our Board is independent, other than our Chairman of the Board.
+- A majority of our Board of Directors is independent.
 Our independent directors regularly meet in executive session without management participation, over which a lead independent director is chosen to preside.

-- Our Board annually reviews the succession planning recommendations for our senior executive officers, including our Chief Executive Officer.
+- Our Board of Directors annually reviews the succession planning recommendations for our senior executive officers, including our Chief Executive Officer.

-- Sears Holdings engages stockholders and associates through our investor relations website and through our proxy statement, which outlines the process for communicating with the board and submitting proposals.
+- Sears Holdings engages stockholders and associates through our investor relations website and through our proxy statement, which outlines the process for communicating with the Board of Directors and submitting proposals.

-- For our 2015 fiscal year, we were pleased to furnish proxy materials to our stockholders via the Internet.
-We believe an e-proxy process expedites stockholders’ receipt of proxy materials while lowering the costs of our annual meeting and reducing environmental impact.
+- For our 2017 fiscal year, we were pleased to furnish proxy materials to our stockholders via the Internet.
+We believe an e-proxy process expedites stockholders’ receipt of proxy materials while lowering the costs associated with conducting our annual meeting and reducing environmental impact.

 Sears Holdings follows the letter and spirit of all ethics and campaign finance laws on federal, state and local levels with respect to political contributions.
 Our organization maintains a federal political action committee, the Sears Holdings Corporation Political Action Committee, which is funded solely by voluntary contributions from Sears Holdings executive and management personnel, and is regulated by the Federal Election Commission.
 The SHCPAC Board, consisting of Sears Holdings associates, governs SHCPAC and its political contributions.